jsack777/jsack777.github.io/index.md

 ## Sr Software Engineer
-May 2013 - Present
+May 2013 - Present,
-Itron (Comverge)
+Itron (Comverge),
 Denver, CO

 Polyglot shop delivering SaaS for the utility industry.
 We help our customers shave peak load from the grid to save energy and money.
 We also engage with the utility’s customers to deliver energy savings expertise to the home.